Katello/katello-client-bootstrap/README.md

     --legacy-purge \
     --legacy-login rhn-user
 ~~~
-### Migrating a system from one Foreman installation to another.
+### Migrating a system from one Foreman + Katello installation to another.

-There are times where it is necessary to migrate clients from one Foreman installation to another.
-For instance, in lieu of upgrading an older Foreman installation, you choose to build a new installation in parallel.
-Bootstrap.py can then be used to migrate clients from one Foreman installation to another.
+There are times where it is necessary to migrate clients from one Foreman + Katello installation to another.
+For instance, in lieu of upgrading an older Foreman + Katello installation, you choose to build a new installation in parallel. bootstrap.py can then be used to migrate clients from one Foreman + Katello installation to another.
 Simply provide the `--force` option, and bootstrap.py will remove the previous `katello-ca-consumer-*` package (from the old system), and will install the `katello-ca-consumer-*` package (from the new system), and continue registration as usual.

 ### Enabling additional repositories at registration time.